 The single biggest bonus item we have purchased is the Endless Breeze portable fan, which is a Fantastic Vent 12V fan in a free-standing portable model.
 For sleeping in the heat, this can be positioned near a window to direct cool air quietly and efficiently directly into the cabover (or anywhere else desired).
 It is very energy-efficient and quiet for the volume of air it moves.
 It is definitely one of our must-haves when camping in warm weather!” – John and Marylou Wells, 2011 Chevy 3500, 2012 Chalet Ascent S100F

 “First, our Lance is a four-season camper.
 Insulation works both ways.
-We park in the afternoon shade, choose a site with a breeze, leave a vent open at night, have a lake nearby, and use the air conditioner to control humidity and excess temperatures.” – Phil Tron, 2009 Chevy 3500, 2012 Lance 1050
+We park in the afternoon shade, choose a site with a breeze, and leave a vent open at night.
+There might also be a lake nearby.
+The air conditioner controls humidity and excess temperatures.” – Phil Tron, 2009 Chevy 3500, 2012 Lance 1050

 “We have two Fantastic Fans, a roof mount reverse cycle air conditioner, and under floor ducted heating.
-We use what is required depending on the weather.
+Depending on the weather we use what is needed.
 We also have three deep cycle batteries and two solar panels totaling 230 watts.” – Douglas Packer, 2012 Dodge Ram 3500, 2013 Eagle Cap 1160

 “I live in Washington State, so I stay cool all year.” – George Cox, 2014 Ford F350, 2009 Arctic Fox

 “To keep cool, I just open the windows.
 More often than not the furnace will be on at nights when camping at 10,000 feet.” – Fred, 2005 Dodge Ram 3500, 2008 Northstar Arrow